revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/05-Directives.md

 ---

-7. Design angular application with the following criteria
+7.Design angular application with the following criteria
 	-  Get a number from the user.
 	-  Print it as an even number or an odd number

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)